BarnBridge/BarnBridge-PM/BB-Project-calls/call_006.md

 **Troy:** I think there will probably be a lot more questions once the products start shipping.
 Especially the DAO and everything.

 **Pavlo:** We were seeing some questions about a telegram drop, and that.
-We are not doing any airdrops on telegram.
+We are not doing any airdrops on Telegram.
+We just have one Telegram group and the only point of that group is to forward everybody to discord.
+Everything official has been on Discord and Twitter.
+Do not send your private keys, do not send your money anywhere.
+Just follow the official threads.

+**Troy:** Yes.

+**Tyler:** Honestly, just ignore anything about BarnBridge on Telegram.
+We literally only have a group to push everybody to discord.
+We have been reporting these Telegram groups.
+I have no idea what the scam is.
+It's some random bot, as soon as we pull it down, it just gets put right back up again.
+Some people in the community are saying we are responsible for it.